-Type of withdrawal Reason for withdrawal How to request/documentation required Payment for Post- secondary education for you or your spouse or dependents for the next 12 months.
+Type of withdrawal Reason for withdrawal How to request/documentation required Purchase of your primary residence.
+A signed copy of a purchase and sale agreement.
+If you need the withdrawal to cover closing costs, you must also provide a Loan Estimate (an estimate of the charges that you will be required to pay on the closing of your loan) from a lender.
+Payment for Post- secondary education for you or your spouse or dependents for the next 12 months.
 A copy of tuition bill(s) from the Bursar's office showing all credits (e.g., scholarships, financial aid, student loans, etc.) and other school-related expenses.
 Need to prevent eviction from or foreclosure on your principal residence.
 A copy of the eviction or foreclosure notice, or a letter from your landlord.
 The notice or letter must state the amount that you owe.
 A notice to collect unpaid taxes will only qualify if you have documentation of the local tax authority threatening to commence a foreclosure proceeding on your property.
 Payment for burial or funeral expenses for deceased parent, spouse, child, or dependent.
 A copy of the death certificate and mortuary bill.
 Payment of expenses for the repair of damage to your principal residence caused by fire, storm or other casualty.
 A copy of the repair bill, estimate or signed work order for the repair, or a copy of IRS Form 4684.